-Dr. Johnson is a Clinical Instructor in the Department of Criminal Justice and Criminology at Georgia State University.
-She also serves as the director of the M.I.S. program in Criminal Justice Administration in the Andrew Young School of Policy Studies.
-An educator since 2001, her research is focused on critical theory, equity, and social justice leadership, particularly within the K-20 sector.
-Her other research areas include intersectionality, educational law/policy/governance, and curriculum development.
-Dr. Johnson holds multi-state reciprocity and has previously worked as a teacher, counselor, assistant dean, instructional leader, and curriculum developer in New York, Mississippi, and Jamaica, W.I.
-She currently serves as the ACJS Executive Counselor for both the Restorative and Community Justice and the Teaching, Learning, and Scholarship sections.
-A 2019 UCEA David L Clark Scholar and a 2020-21 GSU CETLOE Faculty Teaching Fellow, her work is published in Taylor & Francis, the Routledge Focus series, Sage, Criminal Justice Review, IGI Global, and USA Today.
+Dr. Natasha Johnson is a Clinical Instructor and director of the M.I.S. program in Criminal Justice Administration at Georgia State University.
+A career educator since 2001, her research focuses on critical theory, equity, and social justice leadership, particularly within the K-20 sector.
+Her other research areas include intersectionality, educational law, policy, and governance, and curriculum development.
+Dr. Johnson holds multi-state reciprocity and has previously worked as a teacher, guidance counselor, assistant dean, instructional leader, and curriculum developer domestically and abroad.
+She is a David L. Clark scholar, a CETLOE Faculty Teaching Fellow, and her work is published in SAGE, the Oxford Research Encyclopedia of Criminology and Criminal Justice, Taylor & Francis, the Routledge Focus series, Psychology of Violence, the popular press, and several highly acclaimed educational leadership journals.

 Director, M.I.S. program in Criminal Justice Administration, Georgia State University